SillyMoo/symantest/README.md

 - Link: provides a link to the next page
 ```

-## Get all version
+## Get all
-This version returns all languages, it uses a StreamedOutput to ensure we don't blow up memory, and parses the X-RateLimit to
+This version returns all repositories for a given language, it uses a StreamedOutput to ensure we don't blow up memory,
-pause for the correct amount of time when we hit the limit.
-I was running short of time so this version is purely manually
+and parses the X-RateLimit headers to pause for the correct amount of time when we hit the limit.
+I was running short of
-tested.
+time so this api is purely manually tested.

-- URI: /v1/github/repos/language/{language}/paged
+- URI: /v1/github/repos/language/{language}
 - Parameters:
   - URI parameter for the language (again let's keep this simple)
 - Response type: Json